Communication Research Lab/Focus Group Room

 - Classroom use

 Users have access to the reserved rooms requested.
 Unused rooms are to remain locked.
 Users must not leave the room(s) unattended with students or study participants in it.
 If users must leave the room, the doors need to be locked.
 All users are liable for stolen, lost, or damaged equipment/furnishings during their reservation time.

-To reserve any of the rooms in the 314 suite and according to intended usage contact the following individuals:
+To reserve any of the rooms in the 314 suite and according to intended usage, please fill out this form, or contact the following individuals:

 Research Division, events, focus groups, student groups

 Graduate-related activities, prelims and final exams